ytksailab-org/Ribo-seq_feat_assoc/README.md

 <body>

 <h1>VeloPro</h1>

-## Here we developed a pipeline: VeloPro to decipher the association pattern between translation velocity and protein structure features in diverse organisms including bacteria, fungi, protozoa, nematode, plants, insect, and mammals
+<p>a pipeline for association analysis of translation velocity and protein structure features in diverse organisms</p>

 <h1>Introduction</h1>
 <p>Translation velocity plays an important role in modulating co-translational protein folding and protein functional integrity.
-Here we provide an easy-to-use and modifiable pipeline that enables conducting the association analysis between translation velocity and many protein structure features in diverse organisms.
-This pipeline contains translation velocity quantification procedures and protein structure determination procedures in detail with step-by-step explanations.</p>
+Here we provide an easy-to-use and modifiable pipeline that enables the association analysis between translation velocity and many protein structure features in diverse organisms.
+This pipeline contains translation velocity quantification procedures and protein structure feature determination procedures with step-by-step explanations.</p>

-<h1>Software and Installation</h1>
+<h1>Installation</h1>
 <p><strong>Required Software:</strong></p>
-<p>This pipeline was tested on NIG supercomputer at RIOS National Institute of Genetics.
-For most of the tools, we installed via conda or bioconda, and the following software is required:</p>
+<p>This pipeline was tested on a Linux-based system with Python 3.7.2 and R 3.5.2.
+The following packages are required, most of them can be installed via conda or bioconda.</p>

 <ul>
   <li>fastq-dump
     <ul>
-      <li>fastq-dump is installed by following the instructions from <a href="https://www.metagenomics.wiki/tools/short-read/ncbi-sra-file-format/sra-tools-install">this link</a></li>
+      <li>Install following the instructions <a href="https://www.metagenomics.wiki/tools/short-read/ncbi-sra-file-format/sra-tools-install">here</a></li>
     </ul>
   </li>
   <li>gffread